Damavand Documention - Datasets Module API Reference

 Instantiation: CwruDownloader(files)

-• files is a python dictionary whose keys are file names and corresponding values are the download links.
+filesis a pythondictionarywhose keys are file names and corresponding values are the download links.

 Downloading: CwruDownloader.download(download_path, chunk_size = 512, delay = 1)

-• delay to avoid server overload, it is better to place a small delay between requesting consecutive files.
+download_pathis the directory where desired files are downloaded to.
+This value is stored inCwruDownloader.download_path, onceCwruDownloader.download()is called.chunk_sizeto avoid corrupted downloading, responses are read in chunks; this variable controls the size of the chunks.
+Default value is 512 Bytes.delayto avoid server overload, it is better to place a small delay between requesting consecutive files.
 This argument controls the dealy time interval, in the unit of seconds.
 The default value is 1 second.

 Redownloading errored downlaods: CwruDownloader.redownload(chunk_size = 512, delay = 1)

-• delay to avoid server overload, it is better to place a small delay between requesting consecutive files.
+chunk_sizeto avoid corrupted downloading, responses are read in chunks; this variable controls the size of the chunks.
+Default value is 512 Bytes.delayto avoid server overload, it is better to place a small delay between requesting consecutive files.
 This argument controls the dealy time interval, in the unit of seconds.
 The default value is 1 second.

 Undownloaded files: CwruDownloader.undownloaded